rileymiller/csci102-git-demo/README.md

 Now if you navigate to the remote repository you should now see your changes reflected on your repository webpage.

-(Note: GitHub automatically displays the README at the root of the repository.)
+(Note: GitHub automatically displays the `README.md` at the root of the repository.)

 Congrats, you just pushed up your first commit! 🚀